Over the past six months, private mortgage insurance stocks have gone absolutely bonkers.

 That’s right – it has more than doubled since the end of last year.
 Presently, it’s trading at just over $10 per share, but it peaked above $64 per share back in 2006.

 In other words, it’s valued nowhere close to where it was during the housing run-up.
+Or when MGIC planned to buy the company in a deal worth roughly $4.9 billion back in 2007.
+However, it’s still relatively good news for the beleaguered mortgage insurer.

-Meanwhile, MGIC Investment Corp.
+Speaking of, MGIC Investment Corp.
 (NYSE:MTG), which slipped as low as 66 cents per share in the past year, is trading at nearly $5 a share.

 Over the past six months, shares have risen a staggering 198.8%, rewarding investors who rolled the dice on the beleaguered mortgage industry.